Wilson-Flores/Custom-LinkedList-Library/README.md

 # Custom Linked List Library

-This is a personal project where I am creating my own implementation of the **'std::list'** library, which is a doubly linked list container provided by the C++ Standard Library.
-My implementation is of a linked list container for integers currently.
+This is a personal project where I am creating my own implementation of the **'std::list'** library, which is a linked list container for integers.

 ## <span style="font-size: smaller;">Motivation</span>